Infertility to Healthy Baby

-Infertility is defined as the inability to conceive after one year of unprotected trying or inability to carry a pregnancy to a live birth.
+Infertility is the inability to conceive after one year of unprotected trying or the inability to carry a pregnancy to live birth.
+Statistics show that about 10% of couples are dealing with fertility problems.

 What Causes Infertility?

-- Correct hormone imbalances through proper diet and exercise
+- Correct hormone imbalances through herbs, proper diet and exercise

 - Aid liver detoxification of excess hormones and toxins (not through the kits found at health food stores!)